 - fresh ginger - 1 1/2 tablespoons, peeled and chopped

 - kencur - 3 teaspoons, chopped (if available)

 - shrimp paste - 1 small slice, equivalent to 1/2 teaspoon (optional)

 - nutmeg - 1/2 teaspoon, freshly grated

 - fried shallots

 Wear gloves to prepare the jackfruit to avoid being covered in the rubbery liquid which seeps out.
 Cut off the rind and cut the fruit, including the seeds, into bite-sized chunks.
-Mix the jackfruit with the lime water (if using). and leave for the minutes before draining.
+Mix the jackfruit with the lime water (if using) and leave for 10 minutes before draining.

 Heat the oil in a large saucepan over medium heat.
 Fry the base gene with the salam leaves, lime leaves and lemongrass for at least 30 seconds, stirring constantly, or until fragrant and glossy.
 Add the pork bones or chicken thighs (if using) and toss for a minute until just sealed.
 Add the jackfruit chunks and toss for another minute.
 Add the extra water, palm sugar and salt to taste and simmer for about one hour, until the jackfruit is tender.
 Add more water if necessary.